Hi, I’m Andrew Henderson.

 Simple answer: maybe.

-Nomad Capitalist and I have been featured by some of the largest media outlets in the world:
+While Nomad Capitalist and I have been interviewed or quoted by some of the largest media outlets in the world:

-… but that doesn’t mean I’m the right fit for EVERYONE.
+… that doesn’t mean I’m the right fit for EVERYONE, or for you.

 Perhaps like you, I’m a lifelong entrepreneur.
-When I dropped out of Arizona State University, I had to find something to do other than trying to figure how to talk to all those girls who came to Arizona to work on their tan.
+It all started when I dropped out of Arizona State University, I had to find something to do besides sheepishly chatting up girls who came to Arizona to work on their tan.

 So, with little business experience besides helping my father make copies at his office, I started a business of my own.